rmosolgo/graphql-ruby/guides/mutations/mutation_classes.md

 The `#resolve` method should return a hash whose symbols match the `field` names.

+(See {% internal_link "Mutation Errors", "/mutations/mutation_errors" %} for more information about returning errors.)

 ## Hooking up mutations

 Mutations must be attached to the mutation root using the `mutation:` keyword, for example: